cobusgreyling/claude-agent-sdk-blog/README.md

 A Python/TypeScript package for building **your own agents** programmatically.
 You write code.
 You define system prompts, tools, permissions.
 You control the agentic loop from your application.

 The SDK is a developer tool.
 It produces agents that run in your infrastructure, your pipelines, your products.
-The seven agents in the blog post — each one is a Python script you wrote and deployed yourself.
+The seven agents in the blog post, each one is a Python script you wrote and deployed yourself.

 **You are the builder.** The SDK is your construction material.